fmansimli/validify-core/README.md

 #### an example of how to create a valid schema to validate an object: <a name="schema"></a>

 ```
-//keep in mind that "type" property must be specified!!! for example type:Number
+// keep in mind that "type" property must be specified!!!
+// for example type:Number

 import { Schema } from "@validify-js/core";